-Section 2 DRIVING SAFELY
+Section 2: DRIVING SAFELY

-- Vehicle Inspection
+- Vehicle inspection

-- Basic Control of Your Vehicle
+- Basic control of your vehicle

-- Shifting Gears
+- Shifting gears

 - Seeing

 - Communicating

-- Space Management
+- Space management

-- Controlling Your Speed
+- Controlling your speed

-- Seeing Hazards
+- Seeing hazards

-- Distracted Driving
+- Distracted driving

-- Aggressive Drivers/Road Rage
+- Aggressive drivers/road rage

-- Night Driving
+- Night driving

-- Driving in Fog
+- Driving in fog

-- Winter Driving
+- · Winter driving

-- Hot Weather Driving
+- Hot weather driving

-- Railroad-Highway Crossings
+- Railroad-highway crossings

-- Mountain Driving
+- Mountain driving

-- Driving Emergencies
+- Driving emergencies

-- Antilock Braking Systems
+- Antilock braking systems

-- Skid Control and Recovery
+- Skid control and recovery

-- Crash Procedures
+- Accident procedures

 - Fires

-- Alcohol, Other Drugs, and Driving
+- · Alcohol, other drugs, and driving

-- Staying Alert and Fit to Drive
+- Staying alert and fit to drive

-- Hazardous Materials Rules
+- Hazardous materials rules

 This section contains knowledge and safe driving information that all commercial drivers should know.
 You must pass a test on this information to get a CDL.
 This section does not have specific information on air brakes, combination vehicles, doubles, or passenger vehicles.
-When preparing for the Pre-trip Inspection Test, you must review the material in Section 11 in addition to the information in this section.
-This section does have basic information on hazardous materials (HazMat) that all drivers should know.
-If you need a HazMat endorsement, you should study Section 9.
+When preparing for the pre-trip inspection test, you must review the material in section 11 in addition to the information in this section.
+This section includes basic information on hazardous materials (HazMat) that all drivers should know.
+If you need a HazMat endorsement, you should study section 9.

-2.1 - Vehicle Inspection
+2.1- Vehicle Inspection